 The Township maintains a small park behind the Township Hall in the unincorporated village of Liberty (see the Institutions Map, Appendix C).
 The park is located along the shoreline of the Liberty Millpond and contains a picnic pavilion, a volleyball court, horseshoe pits, and a boat landing.
 Round Lake County Park contains water access and a boat launch as well as green space, a picnic area (including grills), playground equipment, a flowing well, and portable toilets.
+The Michigan Department of Natural Resources provides a boat launch and public access on the east side of Crispell Lake.
 The Deer Run Golf Course is located north of Round Lake.
 The Shady Acres Campground is located on the north shore of Crispell Lake.